Parameter space discovery via slurm#

 Submit a job array for a parameter discovery to slurm.

-• design_factory - Custom arguments passed to sbatch.
+• slurm_args - Arguments passed to sbatch.

 To tweak the arguments passed to sbatch, the config argument can be passed to submit():